benheller/needlessly-complex-monopoly/README.md

 ### :beers: Rent
 On all properties other than utilities, a player may substitute the consumption of shot(s) or other consideration in lieu of payment of rent at the discretion of the landlord.

+## Meta Rules

+1. No rule can ever be repealed.

 ## Proposed Amendments